Do we really need Project Management Offices(PMOs)?

 In other words, the whole big picture is not there.
 It might be written somewhere in a document, but you cannot trace it into the very design, development, and operation of the PMO.
-For example: a PMO at a large semi-governmental organization is sitting reactively trying to stay up to date reporting on status of projects and getting it wrong half of the time.
+For example, a PMO at a large semi-governmental organization is sitting reactively trying to stay up to date reporting on the status of projects and getting it wrong half of the time.
 This is to the frustration of management who are: a) not happy with the inaccuracy of the PMO reports. and b) do not see the PMO playing an active role in ensuring project success.
-If you look back at the original charter based on which the PMO was built, sure enough you will find a high-level vision defined.
+If you look back at the original charter based on which the PMO was built, sure enough, you will find a high-level vision defined.
 But it is lost in the daily work of trying to collect progress information on projects.
 So, what is the solution?
 Operate the PMO and validate that it is delivering on the big picture.
 If it does not, reevaluate the activities that the PMO is doing, and reprioritize, so that the value sought is delivered.
-Deliver less things that are more value, rather than more things that are less value.
+Deliver fewer things that are more valuable, rather than more things that are less valuable.
 Set expectations in the organization accordingly, so everyone knows what the PMO is trying to do and understands why.

 2. No clear plan to build the capacity of the PMO

 starting with quick wins that show value at the executive level, before trying to get into the detail daily progress and data collection.
 The solution: similar to number one: focus on the big picture value rather than tactical detail work.
 Remember the more into detail you get in the managing of the project, the further you will be from the big picture and the harder it will be for the PMO to stay focused.